Setup OpenCV and Android Studio with NDK support

 set_target_properties(lib_opencv PROPERTIES IMPORTED_LOCATION /path/to/OpenCV4Android/sdk/native/libs/${ANDROID_ABI}/libopencv_java3.so)

-1. Put lib_opencv to the arguments of target_link_libraries (the last command in CMakeLists.txt).
+1. Add lib_opencv to the arguments of target_link_libraries (typically the last command in CMakeLists.txt).

 Configure Gradle